 - Discharge mode: High voltage battery pack will give discharge in priority.
 When two battery packs voltage are equal to two batteries simultaneously to the load discharge, the current distribution ratio is also considered to be equal to the battery capacity ratio.
 For instance, a 40Ah battery in parallel with a 60Ah battery pack where 40Ah battery packs account for 40% of the load input power while the 60Ah battery pack accounts for 60% of the load input power.
 Accordingly, the discharge current range for each battery is 0-150a while the dual battery is 0-300a.

 Three batteries parallel system introduce D1,D2,D3,D4,D5,D6 for fixed the current direction.
 Thus, BAT1, BAT2, and BAT3 are independent.

 However, the Diode has a drop voltage VF as shown in the Figure below.

 The larger the current, the larger the voltage drop.
-Also, larger drop of voltage will cause power loss.
+Also, a larger drop in voltage will cause power loss.
 Moreover, the temperature will up.
 Higher temperature influences our system and the Li-battery.

 Therefore, we use the NMOSFET instead of the diode.
-In addition, the NMOSFET is need to a control unit.
-We turn on the NMOSFET when Vin > Vout and turn t off when Vin < Vout.
+In addition, the NMOSFET needs for a control unit.
+We turn on the NMOSFET when Vin > Vout and turn off when Vin < Vout.